 1. Massimo – 10 Northumberland Avenue, WC2N 5AE

 The elegant restaurant set in the luxurious five-star hotel Corinthia is the first stop of the trail.
-Welcomed with olive oil, focaccia (typical Italian oven-baked flat bread) and a bottle of Peroni Nastro Azzurro, the choice is between Pan-fried Baby squid with Spicy Fresh Tomato, Pumpkin and Amaretti Tortelli with Sage, Butter and Parmigiano (v) and Fillet of Sea Bass, with Crispy Rice Paper, Artichokes Cream, on Braised Fennel Broth.
+Welcomed with olive oil, focaccia (typical Italian oven-baked flatbread) and a bottle of Peroni Nastro Azzurro, the choice is between Pan-fried Baby Squid with Spicy Fresh Tomato; Pumpkin and Amaretti Tortelli with Sage, Butter and Parmigiano (v) and Fillet of Sea Bass with Crispy Rice Paper and Artichokes Cream, on Braised Fennel Broth.

 Although tortelli is plural and sounds inviting, the portion is actually a single tiny piece that will disappoint.
-The taste is sophisticated – perhaps a little too buttery – but too little.
-On the other hand the sea bass is a generous portion for a cicchetto, it’s folded in a delicious crispy rice paper and lies on a tasty fennel broth.
+The taste is sophisticated – perhaps a little too buttery – but too small.
+On the other hand, the sea bass is a generous portion for a cicchetto, folded in a delicious crispy rice paper and lying on a tasty fennel broth.

 2. Polpo – 6 Maiden Lane, WC2E 7NA